-If you do get started and temperatures unexpectedly dip, use horticultural fleece or cloches to protect summer veggies from danger.
+- If you do get started and temperatures unexpectedly dip, use horticultural fleece or cloches to protect summer veggies from danger.

-You can minimize transplant shock if you hold off putting melons and summer and winter squash seedlings in the garden until 10 day after the date of the last expected frost.
+- You can minimize transplant shock if you hold off putting melons and summer and winter squash seedlings in the garden until 10 days after the date of the last expected frost.
 Peppers and eggplants can be transplanted into the garden two to three weeks after the last frost.

-Herb starts like dill, oregano, sweet marjoram, cilantro, rosemary, sage, and thyme can be transplanted into the garden this month.
-Make sure the weather is settled warm before you plant out basil and lemon grass.
+- Herb starts like dill, oregano, sweet marjoram, cilantro, rosemary, sage, and thyme can be transplanted into the garden this month.
+Make sure the weather is settled warm before you plant out basil and lemongrass.